-Cox and Lin (2007) and Dowd et al. (2006) discuss the role that longevity risk-based derivative contracts can play in such hedging.
-Mortality risk can be used in part to hedge longevity risk, but the risk reduction may be much lower than expected because mortality risk contracts are short-term in nature (typically 1-5 year maturity) with a large exceptional element (e.g., pandemic risk), while longevity-risk is a longer-term risk (typically 20-80 year horizon) and reflects largely unanticipated changes in trend.
-Thus, while a pandemic may have a large impact on current mortality, its impact on longevity would in principle be much lower.
+Cox and Lin (2007) and Dowd et al (2006) discuss the role that longevity risk-based derivative contracts can play in such hedging.
+Mortality risk can be used in part to hedge longevity risk, but the risk reduction may be much lower than expected because mortality risk contracts are short-term in nature (typically with a one- to five-year maturity) with a large exceptional element (eg pandemic risk), while longevity-risk is a longer-term risk (typically with a 20-80-year horizon) and reflects largely unanticipated changes in trend.